-Monitoring Report: A report prepared by a qualified professional documenting site observations and replacement planting survival totals for oak resources mitigation efforts.
+Monitoring Report: A report prepared by a qualified professionalQualified Professional documenting site observations and replacement planting survival totals for oak resources mitigation efforts.
 A Final Monitoring Report is one prepared at the end of the 7-year maintenance and monitoring period that summarizes replacement planting survival totals.
+All Final Monitoring Reports shall contain contingencies or alternatives if the success criteria for replantings, as determined by a Qualified Professional, have not been met at the end of the monitoring term, along with a means to ensure compliance with the replacement planting plan.
 A copy of the Final Monitoring Report shall be submitted to the County.